BLD Western Canada: United by Values

 Building B Corps’ Momentum

-The first session, a Solution Lab, had everyone thinking constructively about the how to increase awareness of the B Corp movement in Canada.
+The first session, a Solution Lab, had everyone thinking constructively about how to increase awareness of the B Corp movement in Canada.
 The urgency was palpable, and discussions led to ideas of B Corp marketing, loyalty programs, and using face-to-face activation opportunities to make B Corps memorable for their customers and patrons.

 As is the case for any campaign, developing attention, understanding, and loyalty for B Corps is complicated.
 Discussions of the relatively low awareness of B Corps, even among sustainably minded members of our communities, led us to the idea of a collaborative B Corp marketplace—a digitally native one-stop shop that would increase awareness of the B Corp mark and support collaborative marketing opportunities among Certified B Corps.